Daoud Ahmed Faisal: Conversion and early contributions to Islam in New York City

 At the time of meeting Satti Majid, Daoud Ahmed Faisal had not yet changed his name.
 Historian Patrick Bowen presumes that the face that Daoud Ahmed Faisal's father was a Moroccan Muslim may have explained Faisal's initial attraction to Majid's work.

 Faisal initially started his work in Harlem, specifically on 128th street and Lenox Avenue.
 There, Faisal led the congregation.
 At the time, the congregation was made up of both those new to Islam and immigrants who sought to continue practicing Islam in the United States.
 Many of these congregants were also seaman who had newly arrived to New York.
 However, Faisal did not initially change his name when he first started working under Majid in Harlem.
 It was not until the late 1930s that Faisal would adopt his Muslim name, which was some time after he had already been leading the prayers in Harlem.
 His wife would soon follow to change her name from Clara to Khadijah.

 In 1939, Daoud Ahmed and Khadijah Faisal moved to Brooklyn.
-They converted their apartment on 143 State Street into mosque.
-The space soon expanded to accomadate the couple's vision to a have space for the Sunni Muslim community in Brooklyn and was renamed the Islamic Mission of America, also known at the IMA.
+They converted their apartment on 143 State Street into a mosque.
+The space soon expanded to accommodate the couple's vision to a have space for the Sunni Muslim community in Brooklyn and was renamed the Islamic Mission of America, also known at the IMA.
 Faisal was able to found the IMA with the help of a Pakistani immigrant named Maqbul Ilahi and a small group of Yemeni seamen.
 The mosque became a space in which numerous African-Americans converted at.
 When Dwight York was released from prison, he had come to the IMA to convert.
 While Faisal did catch the attention of many Muslim Sudanese immigrants due to his inspiration from Satti Majid, Islamic Mission of America was quite diverse.
 Sudanese Muslims did attend the IMA, but so did the many Black and white converts Faisal converted as well as many other Muslims from various backgrounds.

 Faisal was also a strong supporter of the Pan-Islamic and anti-racist movements, and he was active in reaching out to various Sunni communities in the United States, including the Pakistan League of America.
 Faisal also acknowledged that his wife, as well as a man named M.A.
 Faridi from Iran and Bashir Ahmed Khan from Pakistan, were among the people who assisted him the most with the works he came to author.
 Additionally, Faisal, who was Black himself, was an advocate for African Americans in the United States.

 While the mosque was accommodating of Muslims of many backgrounds, tensions arose in the 1960s when disagreements between Sunni Muslims and groups such as the Five Percenters and the Nation of Islam grew more intense.
 In 1967, Faisal had required that Black members of the mosque carry "Sunni identification cards" to verify they were not members of the Nation of Islam.